 Anne graduated from UCSC with a BA in Music, and has devoted her life to the arts.
 For the past 20 years she has been involved in Waldorf education and most recently received her MA in Waldorf Education.
 She has been teaching and performing music and dance in the Bay Area for the past 30 years and enjoys working with all ages.

-History of Leadership
+History of Artifacts

 The K-6 history curriculum at Children’s School builds community by engaging all the school’s students with the same area of inquiry at the same time.
 While the level of instruction changes from group to group, all grades study the same subjects and themes, which creates a shared experience and allows students of all ages to discuss what they’re learning.
 The focus, while meeting CA state standards, will expand from local governments, state, national, and final global government models.